Below is our review of Lending Club as it was in 2018.

 - Account Types — You can open these types of accounts with Lending Club: Individual, Joint, Traditional IRA, Roth IRA, Simple IRA, Rollover IRA, Trust, Corporate and Custodial.

-- iOS and Android App (New) — You can now see the status of your Lending Club account via the mobile app.
+- iOS and Android App — You can see the status of your Lending Club account via the mobile app.

 Lending Club Borrowing Process